-- (a) you do not have permission, right or license to use;
+- (b) you do not have permission, right or license to use;

-- (b) is objectionable, offensive, unlawful, deceptive or harmful;
+- (c) is objectionable, indecent, profane, offensive, discriminatory, unlawful, deceptive or harmful;

-- (c) is personal, private or confidential information belonging to others;
+- (d) is personal, private or confidential information belonging to others;

-- (d) impersonates or misrepresents your affiliation with another person or entity;
+- (e) impersonates or misrepresents your affiliation with another person or entity;

-- (f) transmits spam (including unauthorised advertising or promotional materials), worms, viruses, malware or any code of a destructive nature; and/or
+- (g) transmits spam (including unauthorised advertising or promotional materials), worms, viruses, malware or any code of a destructive nature; and/or

-3.3 We may remove User Content which is inappropriate or is in breach of these Terms without notice.
+3.4 We may hide or remove User Content which is inappropriate or is in breach of these Terms without notice.